History of AVCon

 July 20th, 21st and 22nd, 2019 – Adelaide Convention Centre

-AVCon 2019 featured a new program called the AVCon Avengers, local up-and-coming cosplayers to run panels and do promotions.
+AVCon 2019 introduced a new program called the AVCon Avengers, featuring local up-and-coming cosplayers who ran panels and promotions.

 Art by Alana Plume.